jbfink/c4l-docker-article/c4l-docker-article.md

 To demonstrate how Docker works, I've created a simple container that converts the Markdown that this article is written in into HTML via pandoc[^pandoc] and serves it using the Python SimpleHTTPServer module.
 You can get the Docker container from the Github repository[^githubarticle] for this article.

 It's a very simple Docker container and is built with two components.
-The first of which, the Dockerfile, runs when the image is first built and the second, start.sh, runs at each instantiation of image into container.
-The article text is in c4l-docker-article.md and it's this file that gets converted by pandoc and served with SimpleHTTPServer in start.sh.
+The first of which, the ```Dockerfile```, runs when the image is first built and the second, start.sh, runs at each instantiation of image into container.
+The article text is in ```c4l-docker-article.md``` and it's this file that gets converted by pandoc and served with SimpleHTTPServer in ```start.sh```.

 Let's break down the components and how to run them.